mit4/SuperMarket-Analysis/README.md

 ## Data Columns

-Each column serves a specific purpose in the analysis.
+Each column in a dataset serves a specific purpose in the analysis.
 Further information about data is [here](data/data_info.txt)

 ## Visualization